 The development of the cloud, laptops and smartphones has meant that anywhere employees can connect to the internet can be their main working desk.
 We can conduct business meetings thousands of miles apart through video conferencing software and share documents digitally in real-time.
 The virtual or remote team is a group of people working on joint projects and goals via electronic communications.

 No boundaries & flexibility

-You can have 12 hours of the time difference with your dream colleague.
-But if you are part of a global virtual team, nothing to worry about.
-Moreover, people who can have control of their time become self-sufficient and efficient.
-Virtual team members are generally more flexible if you compare them to the traditional team members.
-In virtual teams, every remote employee has the freedom to choose wherever they are going to work.
+You can have 12 hours of time difference with your dream colleague.
+But if you are part of a global virtual team, there is nothing to worry about.
+Moreover, people who can control their time become self-sufficient and efficient.
+Virtual team members are generally more flexible if you compare them to traditional team members.
+In virtual teams, every remote employee is free to choose wherever to work.

 Minimized travel costs

-It also helps that much of the technological kit necessary for virtual teams to operate can significantly bolster productivity, due to their intrinsic cultivation of project management and knowledge sharing.
+It also helps that much of the technological kit necessary for virtual teams can significantly bolster productivity due to their intrinsic cultivation of project management and knowledge sharing.

 Research by Cardiff University has found that 73% of workers revealed they put in more effort than is required when working from home.
 The rise of Remote Working & Virtual Teams improves the employment prospects of employees and provides huge value to employers.